 Influenza, also known as the flu, is a contagious disease caused by the influenza virus.
-It attacks the respiratory tract which includes the nose, throat & lungs.
+It attacks the respiratory tract, including the nose, throat, and lungs.

 - Body aches

 - We will ask you to wear a mask when you enter the building.

 - Please do not visit patients in the hospital.

 - Get plenty of rest and drink a lot of liquids.

 - Influenza is caused by a virus, so antibiotics don’t work.

 - If you are a smoker, stop.
 Use this as a time to stop permanently.